Projecten

 What gives the interior its strong visual impact is the in-and-out depth of the timber fins.
 These layered elements not only create a sculptural interior but also conceal ceiling services and contribute to improving the acoustics within the café, an important feature in a lively social setting with constant movement and background noise.

 The warm tones of the timber veneer are paired with a concrete screed floor and darker interior finishes, creating a calm and grounded retreat from the busy mall environment outside.
-Natural materials and a restrained palette reinforce the café’s relaxed and intimate atmosphere.
+Natural materials and a controlled palette reinforce the café’s relaxed and intimate atmosphere.

 Lighting plays a subtle but important role in shaping the experience.
-Each table is paired with its own pendant light, casting a soft glow onto the timber surfaces, while recessed lighting further enhances the depth of the undulating structure.
+Each table is paired with its own pendant light, illuminating a soft glow onto the timber surfaces, while recessed lighting further enhances the depth of the structure.
 The result is a carefully balanced ambience that feels both inviting and immersive.

 The layout offers four distinct seating areas, allowing the space to adapt to different rhythms of use from larger groups gathering around the central bar table to individuals seeking a quieter corner to read, work, or enjoy a more intimate moment.